 Staphylococcus aureus is a common bacteria that usually goes unnoticed.
 About 2 in 10 people always carry it in their body.
 Another 6 in 10 people will carry it in their bodies from time to time.
 Healthy people have a small risk of infection from the bacteria, but that risk increases if a person carrying the bacteria has surgery.

 MRSA is much more serious because it cannot be easily treated with antibiotics.

 Doctors may be able to drain the infection without the use of drugs if it is caught early enough.
-While MRSA is resistant to most antibiotics, there may be some drugs that can still be effective.
-But the Centers for Disease Control and Prevention (CDC) recommends doctors first use lab tests to find out exactly what strain of MSRA the patient has.
+While MRSA is resistant to most antibiotics, there are some drugs that can still be effective.
+But the Centers for Disease Control and Prevention (CDC) recommends that doctors first use lab tests to find out exactly what strain of MSRA the patient has.
 This allows doctors to select the most effective antibiotic to treat it.